szilvia-csernus/book-cycle/README.md

 ## Deployment

-The project is deployed on `Heroku`, the database on `ElephantSQL` and the static/media files on `Amazon AWS S3`.
+I originally deployed this project on `Heroku`, the database on `ElephantSQL` and the static/media files on `Amazon AWS S3`.

-For deployment, the following steps were taken:
+I took the following steps:

 0. Prerequisites: An account with Heroku, ElephantSQL, Amazon AWS, Stripe, and an email server provider, such as Google.
 1. Create a new ElephantSQL instance